moodboard with color palette and brand style guidelines

 What do I need to know about DIY branding?

 Branding your business can be exciting and fun for those who enjoy letting their creative juices flow.
 However, it’s vital to remember that creating a compelling brand identity may be more challenging than you think.
-Honestly, nothing is worse than pouring hours of hard work into a brand identity that doesn’t reflect your brand personality and doesn’t attract your ideal customer.
+Honestly, nothing is worse than pouring hours of hard work into a brand identity that doesn’t reflect your brand personality or attract your ideal customer.
+So before you DIY your logo design, do this first!

 There’s A LOT to consider when it comes to branding for your business.
 Beyond the logo design, you’ll want to choose a color palette and font pairings that strategically reflect your brand values and the emotions you want to evoke.
 You may also want to design a logo submark or alternative logo to use as a stamp or in your website footer.